jtitley/authentik/website/integrations/services/sonarr/index.md

 -   External host

-    Set this to the external URL you will be accessing Sonarr from.
+    Set this to the external URL you will be accessing Sonarr from. (e.g. https://sonarr.company)

+-   Authentication Settings / Intercept header authentication

+    Set this so that when navigating to https://sonarr.company will force authentication if the user has not already done so

+-   Authentication Settings / Send HTTP-Basic Authentication

+    Set this so that credentials can be sent to Sonarr

+-   HTTP-Basic Username Key

+    Set this to sonarr_user

+-   HTTP-Basic Password Key

+    Set this to sonarr_password

 Create an application in authentik and select the provider you've created above.